QLiMBer/qlimber.github.io/docs/google-analytics-research.md

 ## Consent Implementation Rationale (chosen approach)
 - Instead of relying on a third-party banner library, we implemented a custom consent component in Liquid/JS.
 That keeps dependencies small, avoids extra CDN calls, and gives full control over when GA is initialised.
 - Consent state lives in `localStorage` under `ga_consent_state`, with helpers to reopen the banner via “Cookie Preferences” in the site nav.
-- The standard GA4 snippet now loads in the `<head>` (required for Search Console verification) but defaults consent to denied and sets `window['ga-disable-ID'] = true`.
-Only after acceptance do we flip consent to granted, enable the ID, and call `gtag('config', …, { anonymize_ip: true })`.
+- The standard GA4 snippet now loads in the `<head>` (required for Search Console verification) but defaults consent to denied, sets `window['ga-disable-ID'] = true`, and calls `gtag('config', …, { anonymize_ip: true, send_page_view: false })` so no hit is recorded until the visitor opts in.
-- Subsequent opt-ins fire a manual `page_view` event; declines update consent back to denied so GA stops emitting hits.
+- On acceptance we flip consent to granted and fire a manual `page_view` event; declines update consent back to denied so GA stops emitting hits.

 ## GA Configuration Notes
 - Enhanced measurement currently keeps only **Page views**, **Scrolls**, and **Outbound clicks** enabled; all other automatic events are disabled.
 Update the privacy policy if this list changes.